 Many companies took the plunge this year towards a new, open-office design concept.
 However, it’s not the open office that we’ve discussed in the past.
 Since many employees and companies have discovered that an entirely open office yields more noise, distractions and lack of privacy, many have adopted a hybrid of the old and new.
 The new office features more huddle areas, shared conference space or hoteling rooms and other amenity spaces within the office.
 These spaces give employees a chance to work in an enclosed area which gives much-needed privacy for those having private conversations or working on sensitive material while the open areas provide a more collaborative place to interact.

 CRE tech has been a trending topic for a few years now.
-In my opinion, 2017 was the year that it finally emerged as a dominant sector to all in the industry.
+2017 was the year that it finally emerged as a dominant sector to all in the industry.
 If you’re not paying attention to CRE tech, you’ve got some catching up to do.
 Whether the topic is data aggregation sites useful for brokers, virtual reality tours, augmented reality, new and exciting technology useful for marketing vacant space or even the emergence of autonomous driving and the impact it will have on parking, there are many interesting developments that we should all be paying attention to.
 CRE companies, like Colliers International, are committed to innovation within the CRE tech space.
 Colliers International recently announced the launch of the Colliers Proptech Accelerator powered by Techstars.